On this page

 - Relevant Policies

-Public Works and Government Services Canada (PWGSC) is committed to making its facilities accessible to persons with disabilities.
+Public Services and Procurement Canada (PSPC) is committed to making its facilities accessible to persons with disabilities.

 The Canadian Human Rights Act prohibits discrimination in the provision of goods, services, facilities and accommodation.
 It is government policy to ensure barrier-free access to, and use of, real property it owns or leases.